|Nutritional Guidelines (per serving)|

 Bring the water to a boil.

-Add the flowers and sugar and stir continuously while the mixture boils for one minute so all of the sugar is dissolved.
+Add the flowers and sugar and stir continuously while the mixture boils for 1 minute so all of the sugar is dissolved.

-Pour into a noncorrosive bowl and steep for at least 20 minutes, though you can let it go for up to 2 hours.
+Pour into a noncorrosive bowl and steep for at least 20 minutes; you can let it go for up to 2 hours.

 Strain the mixture through a sieve or other fine-mesh strainer, pressing on the flower solids to extract as much liquid as possible.